-The new Restructuring Plan provisions that could also permit "cramming up" of senior dissenting creditors.
-However, in such a situation, it may be more difficult to show that those creditors are not worse off than in the case of the "relevant alternative".
+The new Restructuring Plan provisions could also permit 'cramming up' of senior dissenting creditors.
+However, in such a situation, it may be more difficult to show that those creditors are not worse off under the Restructuring Plan than in the case of the 'relevant alternative'.